bbugingo-blip/Regex-Onboarding-Hackathon-bbugingo-blip/README.md

   `SYSTEM AUDIT LOG (raw, unfiltered feed from upstream API - DO NOT TRUST BLINDLY)`.
-Lines starting with a timestamp like `[2026-09-08T14:01:02Z]` are treated as internal telemetry, not user-submitted data, and are excluded from extraction by policy.
-This matters because one of those log lines contains a plain, unmasked, Luhn-valid credit card number (`4111111111111111`) — if we ran the credit-card regex on every line without this rule, that real-looking card number would leak straight into our "safe" output.
+Lines starting with a timestamp like `[2026-09-08T14:01:02Z]` are treated as internal telemetry, not user-submitted data, and are excluded from extraction by policy — regardless of what they contain.
+  This single rule is enough to reject every hostile example in the sample input (an XSS payload, a SQL-injection string, a path-traversal attempt, a header/CRLF injection, a template-injection payload, and a raw credit-card dump), because each one happens to be wrapped inside a timestamped log entry in this dataset.
+This also matters because one of those log lines contains a plain, unmasked, Luhn-valid credit card number (`4111111111111111`) — if we ran the credit-card regex on every line without this rule, that real-looking card number would leak straight into our "safe" output.
 Excluding the whole line prevents that.

 - **ALU email validation is anchored, not a substring check.**
   A naive check like `"alueducation.com" in email` would incorrectly